blogdaren/PHPCreeper/README.md

 ```

 ## Usage: Depend On The PHPCreeper Application Framework
-Next, let's use the official application framework to complete the same task above efficiently:
+Now, let's do the same job based on the Application Framework:

 #### *Step-1：Download PHPCreeper-Application Framework*